derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 - `* DeviceProperties`: I put `layout-id`, `igfxfw` and `shikigva` arguments here.
 You can delete them from here and put into boot-args if you wish.
   Here I choose `layout-id 92` to fix audio.
 Even if the `Address` is not the same with our spec, I find it working well with this layout.
   I use `shikigva 80` to fix DRM, delete it if you are experiencing screen freezing issue.
+Also, Safari 14 breaks DRM on either Catalina or Big Sur.
+If you need to stream Netflix on Safari, do not update Safari yet.
   The `igfxfw` value here is used to load Apple GuC firmware, delete it if you are experiencing display issues.
 - `* Generic`: You should generate SMBIOS info by using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to fix iServices, and make sure it is "Invalid Serial" or "Purchase Date not Validated" (i.e., no conflict with real Macs) for your own good by checking [Apple Check Coverage page](https://checkcoverage.apple.com/).